Table of Contents

 Pay attention to your feet: If your feet start complaining, take a moment to see what’s wrong.
 It could be something as small as a pebble, a sock wrinkle, or even a grain of sand causing discomfort.
 Addressing these minor irritations early can prevent them from escalating into blisters.

-- Treat hot spots.
-A piece of Moleskin can protect a hot spot and prevent it from becoming a blister.
-If the hot spot is painful or a blister has started to form, treat it with Spenco’s Second Skin.
-This dressing, available in pharmacies, is a gel-like layer that acts as a protective coating.
-Fix it into place with athletic tape, which should be in a first aid kit.
-(This type of tape has the best adhesion, and stays on even when feet get damp and sweaty.)
+Treat hot spots promptly: Applying Moleskin can protect a hot spot and prevent it from developing into a blister.
+If a hot spot becomes painful or if a blister starts to form, treat it with a dressing like Spenco’s Second Skin.
+Secure it with athletic tape, which adheres well even when feet get sweaty.

 Blisters can take a long time to heal, especially on backpacking trips, where they are more prone to infection and exacerbated by persistent pressure.
 So, a stitch in time really does save nine in this case.